altayevrim/rimsec/README.md

 ## Features
 - Auto IP BAN
 - Auto IP BAN If you make an exact amount of tries in a period of time.
-- Supports temprorary and perm BANs.
+- Supports temporary and perm BANs.
 - Different BAN templates.
 Easy to integrate.
 - Session based cache system.
 So It won't check the database Constantly.
 - Detects IP changes, and disables the cache automatically.
-- Freepass system; So desired/whitelisted IPs won be blocked, even if BAN method called.
-- Freepass system also bypass the Db checks, so regular users won't affect the system and MySQL performance.
+- Freepass system; So desired/white-listed IPs won't be blocked, even if BAN method called. - Freepass system also bypass the Db checks, so regular users won't affect the system and MySQL performance.
 - Powered with MySQL with PDO.
 - Protected against SQL Injections.
 - Also system supports multi-site BAN management with an IP pool from one MySQL Database.
-- Freepass also prevents blocking the whitlisted IPs from their websites, even if a whitelisted IP is blocked from other website, the IP is still cleared to enter it's own website.
+- Freepass also prevents blocking the whitlisted IPs from their websites, even if a white-listed IP is blocked from other website, the IP is still cleared to enter it's own website.
 - Easy to use.
 - Detailed debug log support.
 You can see the debug logs if you want.
 - IP Priority system.